Estimated reading time: 2 minutes

 What is a question bank?
 A question bank refers to a pool of test questions to be used on various assessments across time.

 For example, a Certified Widgetmaker Exam might have a pool of 500 questions developed over the past 10 years.
 Suppose the exam is delivered in June and December of every year, and each time 150 questions are used.
 This strong pool of items allows the organization to easily select questions and publish a new form of the exam each time.

-A question bank is more commonly called an item bank by those in the assessment industry.
-It is due to the fact that the term question is not often used, because many assessment items are not actually questions; they might be statements, vignettes, simulations, or many things other than the traditional question-and-4-answers.
+A question bank is more commonly called an item bank.
+It is due to the fact that the term question is not often used because many assessment items are not actually questions; they might be statements, vignettes, simulations, or many things other than the traditional question-and-4-answers.

 However, a question bank is actually much more than the questions themselves.
 If you ran the Certified Widgetmaker Exam, you would want to keep track of some additional important information.
 This is all based on the concept of treating the question as a reusable object; if you use the item 4 times, you should never need to type/upload it 4 times.
 It should be in the system only once, with all its associated metadata!

 |What to track||Examples|

 |Which exam forms used each question||Dec 2017, May 2018, May 2019, Dec 2020|